goodwordalchemy/ekg-network/README.md

 There are some example configuration files in the `config_files` directory.

-Once everything is configured, the way to use this tool is `python -m select_model --config <config-filename>`.
+Once everything is configured, the way to use this tool is `python3 -m select_model --config <config-filename>`.

+## Questions?
+Hit me up or create an issue on github.
+I will be stoked to hear from you!

+There's a couple details that I left out, like how to install docker on your local machine.
+I'd be happy to help you out with something like that.